Web3NL/motoko-book/src/internet-computer-programming-concepts/basic-memory-persistence/stable-variables.md

 # Stable Variables
 To persist the state of an actor when [upgrading](/internet-computer-programming-concepts/basic-memory-persistence/upgrades.html), we can declare [immutable](/common-programming-concepts/variables.html) and [mutable](/common-programming-concepts/mutability.html) variables to be `stable`.
 Stable variables must be of [*stable type*](/internet-computer-programming-concepts/basic-memory-persistence/stable-variables.html#stable-types).

-## Mutating and Upgrading Stable Mutable Variables
+## Modifying and Upgrading Stable Variables
-The [*mutable state of an actor*](/internet-computer-programming-concepts/actors.html#a-simple-actor) is stored in the form of mutable variables that are declared with the `var` keyword.
-Mutable variables in actors always have `private` *visibility*. (although the `private` keyword is not necessary and is assumed by default).
+The [*state of an actor*](/internet-computer-programming-concepts/actors.html#a-simple-actor) is stored in the form of *immutable* and *mutable* variables that are declared with the `let` or `var` keywords.
+Variable declarations in actors always have `private` *visibility* (although the `private` keyword is not necessary and is assumed by default).

-If we want to persist the state of our actor when [upgrading](/internet-computer-programming-concepts/basic-memory-persistence/upgrades.html), we could declare our mutable variables `stable`, if it is of [stable type](/internet-computer-programming-concepts/basic-memory-persistence/stable-variables.html#stable-types).
-A stable variable looks like this:
+If we want to retain the state of our actor when [upgrading](/internet-computer-programming-concepts/basic-memory-persistence/upgrades.html), we need to declare all its state variables as `stable`.
+A variable can only be declared stable if it is of [stable type](/internet-computer-programming-concepts/basic-memory-persistence/stable-variables.html#stable-types).
+Many, but not all types, are stable.
+Mutable and immutable stable variables are declared like this:
 ```motoko
 {{#include _mo/stable-variables.mo:a}}
 ```

-This variable now *persists* its state even after *upgrading* the actor code.
+These variables now *retain* their state even after *upgrading* the actor code.
 Lets demonstrate this with an actor that implements a simple counter.
 ```motoko
 {{#include _mo/stable-variables2.mo:a}}
 ```